b3n0y/ResolveDevDoc/docs/source/UI_elements_events.rst

 ..  topic:: Description

-	This event is triggered when a TreeItem is DoubleClicked (default=False)
+	This event is triggered when a TreeItem is DoubleClicked.  (default=False)

 **Type:** event